20centaurifux/efind-website/docs/howto-extensions.md

 ## Writing extensions in C

-To make all required types and function prototypes available include the [extension-interface header](https://github.com/20centaurifux/efind/blob/master/extension-interface.h) into your source file.
+To make all required types and function prototypes available include the [extension-interface header](https://github.com/20centaurifux/efind/blob/master/extension-interface.h) in your source file.
 In this tutorial we create a file named "c-example.c":

 	$ mkdir c-example && cd ./c-example
 	$ wget https://raw.githubusercontent.com/20centaurifux/efind/master/extension-interface.h